NEHA Letters and Sign-Ons

 - June 2020: NEHA and IFEH letter to UN’s Office of Disaster Risk Reduction (UNDRR) regarding their Science and Technology for DRR in the Context of COVID-19, R-Stag Document

 NEHA joined with the International Federation of Environmental Health (IFEH) to draft a joint letter in response to the UN’s Office of Disaster Risk Reduction (UNDRR) document on Science and Technology in the context of COVID-19 highlighting the importance of the environmental health profession’s response to the pandemic.
-View the Letter.

 - June 2020: NEHA's Position Statement on FEMA's Proposal to Identify Non-traditional PPE Consumers

 NEHA encourages the Federal Emergency Management Agency (FEMA) to consider the need for identifying non-traditional Personal Protective Equipment (PPE) consumers, such as environmental health practitioners, to maximize the effectiveness in the distribution of critical medical resources.
-View the Letter.

-"Sign-on" is a term of art used on Capitol Hill to characterize certain policy positions.
+"Sign-on" is a term used to characterize certain policy positions.
 Often one or more organizations, like NEHA, will seek to develop a policy position or position on a particular piece of legislation.
 To increase the impact and effectiveness of that position, once developed, it is circulated among other organizations and groups having a similar interest in that given policy area.
 A consensus position is developed among these various groups, allowing them to sign-on to a policy or legislative position.
 That letter or policy statement is then sent to Congress and it becomes a more effective way to communicate a position because of the combined effect of all groups that join in that stand.
 NEHA uses this mechanism as means of gaining greater attention for a policy or legislative position.

 NEHA has joined organizations in communicating the following positions: